 I guess this may be because there's only one column in the shapefile (which is different), but it may also happen if the style column is the first of a set of columns in a shapefile.

-#2 Updated by Jonathan Moules almost 8 years ago
+#2 Updated by Jonathan Moules about 8 years ago

 If I change the QML file such that:

 and then load it (Step 3), it renders correctly.